 Institutions can make early offers of undergraduate admission to Year 12 students using criteria other than (or in addition to the ATAR).
-Institutions use one or more of the following criteria: Year 11 studies, school's rating of your abilities in areas of study and of your aptitudes, Educational Access Schemes (if applicable) and institution-specific documents (if applicable).
+Institutions use one or more of the following criteria: Year 11 studies, the school's rating of your abilities in areas of study and of your aptitudes, Educational Access Schemes (if applicable) and institution-specific documents (if applicable).
+For further information contact our Careers Adviser or ask the University that you wish to attend.